rust-lang/book/second-edition/src/ch13-01-closures.md

 Closure definitions will have one concrete type inferred for each of their parameters and for their return value.
 For instance, Listing 13-8 shows the definition of a short closure that just returns the value it gets as a parameter.
-This closure isn't very useful except for the purposes of this example.
-Note that we haven't added any type annotations to the definition: if we then try to call the closure twice, using a `String` as an argument the first time and an `i32` the second time, we'll get an error:
+This closure isn’t very useful except for the purposes of this example.
+Note that we haven’t added any type annotations to the definition: if we then try to call the closure twice, using a `String` as an argument the first time and an `i32` the second time, we’ll get an error:

 <span class="filename">Filename: src/main.rs</span>